sradybites/web-server/README.md

-# Backend layer for a small web game
+# Backend layer for my website

-This project is being completed for my final project in the Intro to Backend Development course at Cornell.
-After finishing, I intend to create a web game that operates on top of this project.
-For now, it will solely contain the backend for such a game, including object-relational mapping and data access tools and routes, with filler code where game-specific logic would be implemented.
+This project started as my final project in the Intro to Backend Development course at Cornell.
+I want to transform this into my own personal website, but I also want to create a small web game that I will also host on this server.

 ## Deployment

-This system will be containerized with Docker to be deployed on a server running Ubuntu.
-I intend to host my server with Google Cloud services.
-You may do whatever you choose, although I recommend running Ubuntu.
+This system will be containerized with Docker to be deployed with some cloud service.
+I intend to host my server with Google Cloud's Kubernetes engine.

 ## Built With